IRMVLab/MMTwin/README.md

 * 0.4 Arm Filtering for Clean Global Context

 We use MobileSAM to efficiently filter our arm point clouds for clean 3D global context.
 Please install the environments according to this [repo](https://github.com/ChaoningZhang/MobileSAM).
-Our repo has accomodated MobileSAM repo, and you can download [MobileSAMv2](https://pan.sjtu.edu.cn/web/share/2e043be9b77d84183b2eaa97d26d7efd) and unzip it under preprocess/MobileSAM/.
+Our repo has accommodated the MobileSAM repo, and you can download [MobileSAMv2](https://pan.sjtu.edu.cn/web/share/2e043be9b77d84183b2eaa97d26d7efd) and unzip it under preprocess/MobileSAM/.
 Remember to modify the params in `preprocess/MobileSAM/ms.yml`.

 ```
 cd preprocess/MobileSAM